HassenSaidi/c2rust_eval/README.md

 # c2rust_eval
-Evaluation of the c2rust tool on a large number of open source projects.

 This repo contains the results of evaluating [c2rust](https://c2rust.com) on a large number of open source Linux packages.
 For each package, we want to know:
 - is the package a C or a C++ package.